eurozulu/commandgo/README.md

 # Mainline
 ### Command line arguments object mapper

-Library for developing command line based tools requiring the parsing of command line flags and command.
+Emulates the decoder package by 'decoding' / Unmarshalling the cmd line arguments into a generic struct.

-Maps named flags into structure fields, coercing the string arguments into their respective data types in the fields using go reflection.
+Maps named flags into structure fields, coercing the string arguments into their respective data types using go reflection.

-#### Usage
+##### Usage
+To parse an example command line:
+`... --name john -timeout 24h -d param1 param2 param3`

-Create a struct which contains all the argument flags you require for your application.
+Create a struct containing fields for the named argument flags required. e.g. We have three named flags:
-This struct acts like a configuration object, containing the properties as they are set by the command line.
-e.g. If we have three flags:
-- name  A string name
+* name  string
-- timeout  A duration
+* timeout time.Duration
-- debug  A bool flag
+* debug  bool

+and an expected unnamed parameters 'param1', 'param2', 'param3'

 We could create a struct:
 ```
-type MyAppConfig struct {
+type MyArgs struct {
     Name    string
-   Timeout  time.Duration
+    Timeout time.Duration   `flag:"t"`
-   Debug    bool
+    Debug   bool            `flag:"d"`
+    Params  []string        `flag:"*"`
 }
 ```
+Once decoded, the MyArgs instance will have the arguments mapped to the fields, with the Params slice containing the 'param1', 'param2'...

-Then in the application `main()` the arguments are parsed:
+To decode the struct, in the application `main()`:
 ```
 func main() {
-    var cfg MyAppConfig
+    var args MyArgs
+    err := mainline.NewDecoder(os.Args[1:]).Decode(&args)
-    if err := mainline.NewDecoder(os.Args[1:]).Decode(&cfg); err != nil {
+    if err != nil {
     	t.Fatal(err)
     }

-    // Then cfg is ready to use...
+    // That's it!, args is ready to use... e.g.
-    ctx, cnl := context.WithTimeout(context.Background(), cfg.Timeout)
+    ctx, cnl := context.WithTimeout(context.Background(), args.Timeout)
     ...
-    if cfg.Debug {
+    if args.Debug {
         log.Loglevel(log.Debug)
     }
-    fmt.Printf("Hello %s", cfg.Name)
+    fmt.Printf("Hello %s", args.Name)
 }
 ```

-Using the command line flags:
-`yourapp --name john --timeout 3h --debug`

 Flags can appear in any order.
 All flags, with the exception of bool types must have a following argument as its value.
 This value is converted to the relevant data type for the Field.